 TF: Did you do all the pre-press work yourself - design, layout, writing etc?
 Were there friends you called on?

 BE: I did a fair chunk of it alongside some help and support from friends and family.
-My sister helped collate the recipes and stories and my mum helped out a fair bit in the kitchen and was my go-to for checking baking terms and that sort of thing.
-My background is in design and I have a real love for this sort of thing, so it kind of just became my baby.
+My sister helped collate the recipes and stories and my mum helped out a fair bit in the kitchen and was my go to for checking baking terms and that sort of thing.
+My background is in design and I have a real love for this sort of thing it kind of just became my baby.
 I did a lot of the editing work, bought a starter lighting kit to take the photos and just went with it.
 I have to admit, it was a pretty scary process and it was a lot of work, far more than I ever imagined but I’ve learnt a lot and I think it was worth it in the end.
 I am pretty indebted to my partner though, he was a bit of a rock through the whole process, ironing doilies, icing cakes, holding the paper up while I took photos.
 He was amazing and I couldn't have done it without him.
 I also have a couple of friends who are designers who I would send screenshots to and they would give me feedback.
-And a couple of other friends did some proof reading for me too.
+And a couple of other friends did some proof read for me too.

 TF: Did you approach a publisher or was it always the plan to self publish?

 BE: To be honest, it was originally meant to be just for the family.
 When I started doing it the intention was to only ever print 100 copies and distribute them throughout the extended family.
 With my nanna having 13 siblings, there are plenty of relations.
 It was only when I started enquiring with printers that I realised how expensive it was going to be to get such a limited amount done.
 It wasn’t really going to be financially viable.
 So essentially the solution was to print more to reduce the unit price and hopefully sell them to cover costs.
-At that stage it did cross my mind to approach a publisher, but my family were all waiting for it and I didn’t know how long a process like that could take or what would be involved.
+At that stage it did cross my mind to approach a publisher, but my family were all waiting for it and I didn’t know how long a process like that could take or what would be involved

 TF: Are all proceeds going to Nathalia Op Shop?
 Why did you decide to do that?

-BE: Growing up, my family has always been really generous.
+BE: Growing up my family has always been really generous.
 They didn't have much, but were always really generous with what they did have.
 I found this really inspiring.
 The small town where they’re from is quite modest.
-Many of my relations work at their small local op shop, where funds raised go to support the local community – help kids get to school camp, help when there were the floods, that sort of thing.
+Many of my relations would at their small local op shop, where funds raised go to support the local community – help kids get to school camp, help when there were the floods, that sort of thing.
 My main aim is to just break even, so I thought if a profit is made that seems the most fitting spot for it to go.

 TF: What’s your fondest memory from putting the book together?